 This type of Goddess is loyal, tenacious and unselfish in their service to a more authoritive figure.
-In this relationship she provides him with emotional and practical support to enable her partner to concentrate on his mission.
+In this relationship she provides all the emotional and practical support, enabling her partner to concentrate on his life mission.
 This was long considered the traditional role of the wife.

 Shadow companion manifests as betrayal, breaking confidences and identity loss through constantly suppressing her own needs.

 This stereotype asks do you have a long history of playing the loyal companion to other people?
 Are you happy with this role or do you feel that the partnership is unequal?
 Do you resent the fact that your needs are not being met?

 The shadow aspect of the companion suggests you look at ways of achieving a better balance.
 Begin to rediscover who you are and what you want in life.
 Allow time to follow your own interests.

 In the Pagan tradition the Goddess is often split into three to depict the different stages of a woman's life: mother, maiden and crone.

 The crone represents the wise old woman whose child bearing days are behind her.
 Other associations with this stereotype include: compassion, transformation, healing, bawdiness, death and endings.
 She is the respected older woman or grand-parent figure.
 This Goddess is the matriach, at the heart of family, sharing her knowledge and life experience.

 Unfortunately the word crone or hag often has negative connotations as many wise woman and midwives were persecuted as witches in the middle ages.